 This summer, Emily Yinger ’19 has watched history in the making and helped report it to the world.
 As an intern for two television stations in Pennsylvania, she has worked alongside news reporters covering breaking news, crime, politics, and more.
 WGAL, an NBC affiliate, assigned her to work with a team that covered the Bill […]

-Although Terry Clay may not appear on screen, he plays a major role in University of Lynchburg’s sports broadcasts.
+Although Terry Clay may not appear on screen, he plays a major role in Lynchburg College’s sports broadcasts.
 While the video cameras focus on athletes and sportscasters, Terry is behind the scenes directing the camera operators and managing the devices that stream video footage together into a seamless show.
-Sometimes, though, he picks up […]
+Sometimes, though, he picks up a […]

 Meet Nicole Trimble ’17, warrior against hunger.
 For more than six months, Nicole has worked with Stop Hunger Now, a Lynchburg-based nonprofit, provide meals for people without adequate access to food.
 Back in August, she helped send thousands of meals to Haiti.
 “Seeing the meals shipped to Haiti really touched me because the people were […]

 As a senior in high school, Natalie Ledonne ’18 got her first real camera to document a family trip to the North Carolina Zoo.
-After two years of sharpening her photography skills at University of Lynchburg, she has returned to her roots of zoo photography.
-This summer, she is a photography intern at the Minnesota […]
+After two years of sharpening her photography skills at Lynchburg College, she has returned to her roots of zoo photography.
+This summer, she is a photography intern at the Minnesota Zoo. […]